Roberto Mosquera

 Roberto Orlando Mosquera Vera (born 21 June 1956) is a Peruvian football manager and former player who played as a forward.
-He is the current manager of Bolivian club Royal Pari.
+He is the current manager of Alianza Universidad.

 Mosquera played for the Peru national team in the 1978 FIFA World Cup.

 Club career

-Mosquera was forged in the minor divisions of Sporting Cristal, influenced by two relatives who played in the club: his father, Roberto Mosquera Sr. who played for Sporting Tobaco, and his uncle Max Mosquera, Cristal champion in 1956.
+Mosquera was forged in the minor divisions of Sporting Cristal, influenced by two relatives who played in the club: his father, Roberto Mosquera Sr. who played for Sporting Tobaco, and his uncle Máximo Mosquera, Cristal champion in 1956.
 He debuted in 1974 and played 3 games that year.
 Mosquera was consolidated as a starter the following years and was part of the powerful team that won the Bicampeonato in 1979 and 1980.

 Then he migrated to Argentina where he played for Talleres de Córdoba.
 He later played for clubs in Colombia, Ecuador and Peru's Deportivo San Augustine, with whom he won the 1986 championship.

 International career

 Mosquera played for the Peruvian National Team in 16 games where scored 4 goals.
 He was also part of the team who participated in the World Cup 1978 and the Copa America 1979.